chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

 - Geometry definition

 ----------------------------
-Files Used in This Example
+Files Used in this Example
 ----------------------------

 Both files mentioned below are located in the example's folder (``examples/sharp-immersed-boundary/simple-plane-model-from-composite``).